jai2004raj/flexfit-studio/README.md

 This allows organizations to:

-1. Allocate fitness benefits to employees
+1.Allocate fitness benefits to employees

-2. Purchase credits in bulk
+2.Purchase credits in bulk

 3.Allow employees to book classes using company credits